epistemetrica/PIERS-Data-Project/README.md

 *The key concept is to utilize Polars's automatic query optimization and parallelization engines by [chaining expressions](https://docs.pola.rs/user-guide/concepts/expressions/) and calling .collect() at the lastest possible point in your code.*

 Note: When working with larger-than-memory datasets, you may need to call [.collect(streaming=True)](https://docs.pola.rs/user-guide/concepts/streaming/).
+However, this feature is in alpha and can have unexpected results (e.g., calling pl.scan_parquet('data/piers_exports_complete.parquet').collect(streaming=True) takes > 10 minutes, while simply calling .collect() on the same expression takes ~23s.)